lehtiolab/proteogenomics-analysis-workflow/README.md

     ```
     + setting denominator for Isobaric quantification

-    `--denoms # default is TMT tag 126 is used as denominator`
+    `--denoms # default is TMT tag 126 used as denominator`
     + setting different denominators for different sets.
 When running multiple iTRAQ or TMT experiments, different tags can be used as denominator.
     In this case you have to combine `--mzmldef` ,  `--denoms` to define the setname, and corresponding denominators in each set.

+     ```
-    `--mzmldef  # a tab deliminated text file with mzmlfilepath\tsetname`
-    `--denoms 'set1:126:128N set2:131 set3:129N:130C:131' # different sets seperated by space`
+     --mzmldef  # a tab deliminated text file with mzmlfilepath\tsetname --denoms 'set1:126:128N set2:131 set3:129N:130C:131' # different sets seperated by space
+    ```

 ### Prepare once